Skip to navigation Skip to content Skip to footer

 Health savings accounts

-You can open an HSA to help pay for medical expenses.
+An HSA allows you to contribute tax-deductible funds to save for future health care costs, gain tax-free interest on earnings and pay for IRS-qualified medical expenses tax free.
 You may be able to get an HSA through your preferred bank or credit union.
 If you want to take advantage of an HSA, you need to be enrolled in an HSA-compatible health plan.
-If you already have an HSA, you can pair it with a UCare HSA-compatible plan.

 HSA-compatible health plans